woylie/flop_phoenix/README.md

 end
 ```

-Refer to the `FlopPhoenix` docs for more information on the available options.
+Refer to the `Flop.Phoenix` docs for more information on the available options.